rdevries-thoughtworks/leap_se/pages/docs/platform/troubleshooting/tests.md

 To run tests on FILTER node list:

-    leap test run FILTER
+    workstation$ leap test run FILTER

 For example, you can also test a single node (`leap test elephant`); test a specific environment (`leap test development`), or any tag (`leap test soledad`).

 Alternately, you can run test on all nodes (probably only useful if you have pinned the environment):

-    leap test
+    workstation$ leap test

 The tests that are performed are located in the platform under the tests directory.

 ## Testing with the bitmask client